 He is regarded as one of America’s most significant 19th-century poets (Along with Emily Dickinson) who influenced many upcoming poets, like C.K.
 Williams, Simon Ortiz, Ezra Pound, and many others.

-Leaves of Grass would later seize the attention of American essayist, Ralph Waldo Emerson, who immediately became a fan of his artistry, alongside British writers who celebrated his work.
+Leaves of Grass would later seize the attention of American essayist, Ralph Waldo Emerson, who immediately became a fan of Whitman’s artistry, alongside British writers who celebrated his work.
+Emerson would later declare Whitman’s Leaves of Grass, as “the most extraordinary piece of wit and wisdom that America has yet contributed.”
+The following is an excerpt from Whitman’s Leaves of Grass on Miracle.
+A short poem that uplifts and inspired generations.

 As for me, I know of nothing else but miracles,